Nicole-How/Nicole-How.github.io/README.md

-# website portfolio — Look At The Fancy Pixels!
+# Design Portfolio — Look At The Fancy Pixels!